-The Agenda, List of Research (SCR) and Summary (SCS) Documents, and the List of Participants of this meeting are given in Part D, this volume.
+The Agenda, List of Research (SCR) and Summary (SCS) Documents, and the List of Participants of this meeting are given in Appendix V, VI'and VII, respectively.

 The Council's considerations on the Standing Committee Reports, and the other matters addressed by the Council follow in Sections II-XII.